A Veteran’s Resume and Job Hunting Guide

 • Since leaving, I have continued to expand my skills, including through my Information Security Manager and NIST Cybersecurity Framework certifications.

-I look forward to having the chance to discuss my potential fit at SKS Solutions in more detail, and I am available as your schedule allows.
+I look forward to discussing my potential fit at SKS Solutions in more detail, and I am available as your schedule allows.
+Given the opportunity, I’d love to tell you about the time I stopped a huge security breach.

 Kind regards,